Ner0ls/HolyCrapForkIsBack/README.md

 * Risk of Rain 2 Modding Community: Love you guys, even if you kinda get pissed with my stupid questions <3

 ## Changelog
+**1.0.5**

+- Buffed Spork to make it inline with his non-void counterpart.
+Double the CDR!
+Halve the stacks!
+Yay!
+(5% CDR (+5% per stack) with 50 kills)
+- Have fun uh... sporking things

 **1.0.4**

 - Buffed Spoon, +0.02 Base Damage per stack, max stacks reduced to 50, so it stacks faster now.
 Also now it scales with 25% of player level (This is a buff, it mistakenly said on the description that it scaled with 30% of PL, in reality it scaled with 20% of PL).